 If your item is stamped EPNS, silver plated, plated or rolled gold, it is not solid precious metal, the precious content is a thin surface layer with little resale value.
 If you are not sure, send a photo before posting and we will tell you honestly whether it is worth sending.

-Where to find the hallmark
+Where do you find the hallmark on your jewellery?

 The marks are small, often less than a millimetre across, so use good light and a magnifying glass or your phone camera's zoom.